mariuszmmm/to-do-list-react/README.md

 <b>'To-do List'</b> is an application built using the React.js library.<br>

 The application enables:
-- aAdding new tasks to the list,
+- adding new tasks to the list,
 - marking tasks as completed,
 - removing tasks from the list,
 - hiding completed tasks,